-A tool’s weight and its load distribution is an important factor in ergonomically designed hand tools.
-A tool’s weight affects the way it is being held and used.
-Elements to consider include how the tool is used – with one hand or two; what is the time length the tool is being held each time; precision.
-For tools operated with one hand, it is recommended to keep the tool’s weight under 3 pound.
+A tool’s weight and its load distribution is an important factor in ergonomically designed hand tool.
+A tool’s weight affects the way it is being held and used, elements to consider include how the tool is used – with one hand or two; what is the time length the tool is being held each time; precision.
+For the hand tool operated with one hand, it is recommended to keep the tool’s weight under 3 pound.
 For a precision operation a tool should weigh under 1 pound.

-The load distribution of the tool should take into account the comfort of gripping in the orientation that helps align the tool's center of gravity with the center of the gripping hand.
-Take, for example, drill tools.
-Drill tools that are front heavy require more effort to balance while in use.
+The load distribution of the hand tool should take into account the comfort of gripping in the orientation that helps align the tool's center of gravity with the center of the gripping hand, take, for example, drill tools.
+The Drill tools that are front heavy require more effort to balance while in use.
 If the tool’s weight cannot be reduced to a recommended weight, or if the tool is poorly balanced, a tool balancer can be used.